setiamanlhc/haskell/README.md

 # Resource

-All you need ti know on Haskell
+All you need tO know on Haskell

 https://wiki.haskell.org/99_questions/1_to_10